pokynmr/iPick/README.md

 In this case, the full address is */home/samic/iPick*

-Then, inside the SPARKY window, open the Python module by typing the two-letter-code *py*
+Then, inside the POKY or SPARKY window, open the Python module by typing the two-letter-code *py*

 <img src="figures/python-module.png" width="600" border="1">